wearscript/wearscript-docs/basics.rst

 In your Javascript environment, an object `WS` is initialized and injected for you with the methods below.
 WearScripts run on Glass in a `WebView <http://developer.android.com/reference/android/webkit/WebView.html>`_ which supports standard browser functionality (e.g., dom manipulation, html5 canvas, cookies, local storage, etc.).

+To start WearScript from the "Ok Glass" menu say "Ok Glass, Wear a Script".
+You can also tap the "Ok Glass" card and scroll to the "Wear a Script" card.

 scriptVersion(int version) : boolean
      Checks if the webview is running on a specific version.